linda5mith/microsnp/README.md

 ## SNP Pipeline

-MicroSNP aims to automate the finding of SNPs for every species present in a metagenomic data set.
+MicroSNP aims to automate the finding of SNPs and other variants for every species present in a metagenomic data set.

 The objective of this program is to find SNPs present for all species in a .bam file where a .bam file represents a subject’s metagenomic snapshot at a specific time point.
 It is a python wrapper around the command-line bcftools functions.
 Bcftools 1.7+ is required.